myCSEprojects/Zebra/docs/getting_started.md

 Zebra is designed to be easy to use and understand.
 Here are some of its key features.

 - Python and C like syntax: if you know Python and C, you would do fine with Zebra.
-- Static Typing: variables don't need to be declared with a type before use.
+- Static Typing: variables need to be declared with a type before use.
 - Control structures: if/else, loops, and functions.
 - Lexical Scoping: the language is lexicaly scoped.